yangziao56/Coldemail-agent/README.md

     - ✂️ More Concise
     - 📝 More Detailed
     - ✏️ Custom instructions
-  - Copy individual or all emails
+  - Edit Subject/Body and copy subject, email, or all emails

 ### v1.x - CLI Tool